UPPS 05.03.03 - Alcoholic Beverage Policy and Procedure

 UPPS No. 05.03.03

-This policy sets forth Texas State University’s procedures regarding the sale, purchase, service, and consumption of alcoholic beverages on campus and at university-sponsored events.
-The Texas Alcoholic Beverage Commission Cash Sale Type Operation Guidelines as Adopted by Texas State University contains separate policy statements for the pub operation in George’s in the LBJ Student Center, the Texas State golf course, and all applicable Athletic Department facilities where alcoholic beverages are served.
+This policy sets forth Texas State University’s procedures regarding the sale, purchase, service, and consumption of alcoholic beverages on university campuses and at university-sponsored events.
+The Texas Alcoholic Beverage Commission Cash Sale Type Operation Guidelines as adopted by Texas State University contains separate policy statements for the pub operation in George’s in the LBJ Student Center and all applicable Athletic Department facilities where alcoholic beverages are served.

 Texas State promotes healthy, responsible living, respect for laws, campus regulations, the individual’s responsibility within the community, and the intellectual, social, emotional, ethical, and physical well-being of its community members.